-Daily Game: Games, typically Pick-3 and Pick-4 which have a daily draw.
-Some lotteries also offer multiple draws per day (Afternoon/Evening).
+Daily Game: Games, such as Pick 3 and Pick 4, which have a daily draw.
+Some lotteries also offer multiple draws per day.

-Dates Game: An terinal-based game in which the player selects and wagers on a series of dates.
+Dates Game: A terminal-based game in which the player selects and wagers on a series of dates.
 Winners are selected randomly by a draw machine, and prizes are awarded for matches.

 Electronic Funds Transfer (EFT): The electronic banking process which utilizes clearing house transactions to deposit or debit authorized accounts.

-Five-Digit Game (Pick 5): A game in which the player chooses exactly 5 numbers,0 through 9, and which typically offers a fixedprize structure.
+Five-Digit Game (Pick 5): A game in which the player chooses exactly five numbers, 0 through 9, and which typically offers a fixed prize structure.

 Fixed Payouts: The number and amounts of prizes established for a game, regardless of how many tickets are sold.
-Typically this is the case for daily numbers games (Pick 3 and Pick 4).
+Typically this is the case for daily numbers games such as Pick 3 and Pick 4.

 Force Majeure: A clause frequently included in lottery contracts to protect the parties from their inability to perform when the non-performance is caused by natural disasters and other extraordinary, unforeseeable events.

-Four-Digit Game (Pick 4): A game in which the player chooses exactly 4 numbers,0 through 9, and which typically offers a fixed prizestructure.
+Four-Digit Game (Pick 4): A game in which the player chooses exactly four numbers, 0 through 9, and which typically offers a fixed prize structure.